-This Interpretive Guide will assist in understanding the results of the Minnesota Assessments.
+This Interpretive Guide will assist you in understanding the results of the Minnesota Assessments.
 The guide provides basic information about each assessment, describes each available report, and suggests ways to use the results.
 The sections of this guide are:

 - Purpose of the Minnesota Assessments

 - Data Sites and Resources

 - Types of Reports for Final Assessment Results

 - Interpreting Scores and Achievement Levels

 - Descriptions of Reported Results

-- Sample Individual Student Reports
+- Sample Individual Student Reports (ISRs)

-- Student Labels
+- Sample Student Results Labels

 - Additional Resources

-References to additional information on the MDE website exist throughout this manual.
+References to additional information on the MDE website exist throughout this manual: education.mn.gov.